KevinGfox/Kevin-Portfolio/README.md

 ## Kevin-Portfolio
-This is my data science portfolio
+This is my data science portfolio: clic on the links for further description